PouryaSoleimani/TSX/TSX.TUTORIAL.md

 <!-- WE SHOULD ALWAYS DECLARE A TYPE FOR FUNCTIONAL COMPONENTS PROPS , WE USUALLY NAME THE TYPE AS THE FC.NAME + PROPS == type TodoListProps ={} -->
 <!-- WE CAN ALSO EXPORT TYPES AND USE IT IN OTHER COMPONENTS -->

+4 - REACT TYPES :

+- React.CssProperties ==> we can assign this type for a variable when we want to write css styles in variable

+-